Google and Android system start to cut ties with Huawei

 Huawei founder and CEO Ren Zhengfei said Saturday that "We have not done anything which violates the law," adding the US measures would have a limited impact.

-Ren''s army background and Huawei''s opaque culture have fueled suspicions in some countries that the firm has links with the Chinese military and intelligence
+Ren´s army background and Huawei´s opaque culture have fueled suspicions in some countries that the firm has links with the Chinese military and intelligence services